DuncanUszkay1/meta/README.md

   eval "$(curl -sS https://raw.githubusercontent.com/Shopify/shopify-app-cli/master/install.sh)"
   ```

+## Install

-2. Change directories so that you are in `temp-shopify-app-cli` directory.
+1. Change directories so that you are in `temp-shopify-app-cli` directory.

-3. Print the path to this working directory by running the following command:`pwd`
+2. Print the path to this working directory by running the following command:`pwd`

-4. Open your bash profile by running the following command: `vi ~/.bash_profile`
+3. Open your bash profile by running the following command: `vi ~/.bash_profile`

-5. Add the following lines to your bash profile:
+4. Add the following lines to your bash profile:

   ```export PATH={results_from_running_pwd}/bin/:$PATH```

   ```export SCRIPTS_PLATFORM=1```

-6. Close your terminal and then restart it.
+5. Close your terminal and then restart it.

 ## Getting started